Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Coxeter graphs for and for

 \subsubsection{Defining-sequence Theorem}

-Note that any fundamental system comes from the standard fundamental system (\ref{eq: FR first type CD}) by a composite of some super simple reflections in $\textsf{S}_{\widetilde \Pi}$ (see Lemma \ref{lem: critical lem}(3)).
-Convention \ref{conv: appendix}, Lemmas \ref{lem: str lem for def seq} and \ref{lem: str lem for def seq ordianary case} can be summarized and reformulated in the formation of defining sequences, which inductively decide the defining sequence for any given fundamental systems.
+Note that any fundamental system comes from the standard fundamental system (\ref{eq: FR first type CD}) by a composition of some super simple reflections in $\textsf{S}_{\widetilde \Pi}$ (see Lemma \ref{lem: critical lem}(3) and Proposition \ref{prop: gen system}).
+Convention {and} Assumption \ref{conv: appendix}, Lemmas \ref{lem: str lem for def seq} and \ref{lem: str lem for def seq ordianary case} can be summarized and reformulated in the formation of defining sequences, which inductively decide the defining sequence for any given fundamental systems.